Shiapra/NetSync-Visibility/README.md

 You will need the VRCFury Repository too, so if you get an error, check that it’s on your VCC

 It can be added by visiting https://vrcfury.com/download or adding https://vcc.vrcfury.com to your VCC

+# Can I use this in a product?
+Yes!
+You are welcome to use NetSync Vsibility in your product!

+Ideally the end user should be directed to add NetSync Visibility to their project via the VCC URL, and modifications/additions you make should be additive to the base NetSync Visibility animator & Prefabs.

+Please credit the NetSync Visibility project on your product page if you use it in your product!

+## Some things to keep in mind
+Please keep your modified versions of NetSync Visibility compatible with the NetSync Visibility Project.
+The goal of this system is to create a unified tool to sync with others in game, this becomes very difficult if your fork becomes incompatible with everyone elses!

+If you wish to integrate the controls into your own menus rather than use the included menu, please maintain feature parity.

+The License for NetSync Visibility is Copyleft, any modifications you make should be available to the project.
+Please just fork this repository and commit your changes to your fork.
+If you're unfamiliar with github and forking, please just provide a copy of the modified animator, menus and prefabs if asked.